vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 1. `vcd cse cluster apply <create_cluster.yaml>` command - Takes a cluster specification file as an input and applies it to a cluster resource.
 The cluster resource will be created if it does not exist.
+It can be used to create the cluster, scale up/down workers, scale up NFS nodes, upgrade the cluster to a new K8s version.
     * Note that a new property `spec.settings.network.expose` can be used to expose the cluster to the external world.
 This would require user to have EDIT rights on edge gateway.
 Refer to [expose cluster](#expose_cluster) for more details.